Locally finitely presented and coherent hearts: Finitely presented objects in the heart

-As we announced in the introduction of this section, the above characterizations of finitely presented stalk complexes can be used to give a very explicit description of $\fp(\Ht)$, under suitable assumptions on the ambient category $\G$:
+As we announced in the introduction to this section, the characterizations of finitely presented stalk complexes in the previous subsections can be used to give a very explicit description of $\fp(\Ht)$, under suitable assumptions on $\G$: